lucidrains/deep-daze/README.md

 ### Linux

 Install using `pip`.
-It is always recommended to use a virtualenv, especially if you are exploring multiple projects which use Torch, Tensorflow, etc.
+It's always recommended to use a virtualenv if you are exploring several projects which use Torch, Tensorflow, etc.

 ```bash
 $ python3 -m venv env